pronique/multitenant/README.md

 #### 'tenant' Context

 'tenant' context represents this tenant.

-When the user is accessing the application at the subdomain, this is considered the 'tenant' context.
+* Domain Strategy: When the user is accessing the application at the subdomain, this is considered the 'tenant' context.

 #### Custom Contexts